akshayakolay/Portfolio/README.md

 Welcome to my technical writing portfolio repository!  :wave:

-This repository has items created to demonstrate my technical writing skills and usage of tools.
+This repository has items created to showcase my technical writing skills and usage of tools.

 I have experience in software documentation and application development (Android).
 Currently, I am trying to explore API documentation and topic-based authoring.